ony/derty-template/README.md

 ### `agents`
 If you cannot get away with just `hooks`, you might need some daemons that either listen or monitor something to produce events.

+### `actions`
+Set of direct user initiated actions.
+Intended for discovery by selection UIs.

 ## What goes into this repo
 It is subjective choice for mix of specific and generic stuff.